-Informatica Velocity is a collection of tips and best practices developed by Informatica Professional Services.
-Developed from the real-world experience of hundreds of data management projects, Informatica Velocity represents the collective knowledge of our consultants who have worked with organizations from around the world to plan, develop, deploy, and maintain successful data management solutions.
+Informatica Velocity is a collection of tips and best practices developed by Informatica Professional Services and based on real-world experiences from hundreds of data management projects.
+Informatica Velocity represents the collective knowledge of Informatica consultants who work with organizations around the world to plan, develop, deploy, and maintain successful data management solutions.

-If you are an Informatica Network member, you can access Informatica Velocity resources at https://velocity.informatica.com.
+You can find Informatica Velocity resources at http://velocity.informatica.com.
 If you have questions, comments, or ideas about Informatica Velocity, contact Informatica Professional Services at ips@informatica.com.